oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Otherwise, the processed SD-JWT payload can be passed to the application to be used for the intended purpose.

-# Enveloping the Combined Format for Issuance and Presentation {#enveloping}
+# Enveloping an SD-JWT Presentation {#enveloping}

-In some applications or transport protocols, it is desirable to put an SD-JWT and associated Disclosures into a JWT container.
+In some applications or transport protocols, it is desirable to put an SD-JWT into an outer JWT container.
 For example, an implementation may envelope all credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.

-For such use cases, the SD-JWT and the respective Disclosures SHOULD be transported as a single string using the Combined Formats for Issuance and Presentation, respectively.
+For such use cases, the SD-JWT SHOULD be transported as a single string.
 Key Binding MAY be achieved by signing the envelope JWT instead of adding a separate Key Binding JWT as described in (#enabling_key_binding).

-The claim `_sd_jwt` SHOULD be used when transporting a Combined Format unless the application or protocol defines a different claim name.
+The claim `_sd_jwt` SHOULD be used when transporting an SD-JWT unless the application or protocol defines a different claim name.

-The following non-normative example shows a Combined Format for Presentation enveloped in a JWT payload:
+The following non-normative example shows an SD-JWT Presentation enveloped in a JWT payload:

 ```
 {